 Okay, back to the research.

-Here are some highlights from the research:
+Here are some highlights from the research on Kettlebell Exercises:

 - The kettlebell swing created a hip-hinge squat pattern with raid muscle activation and relaxation.